 See, there’s no metaphor.
 Those dreams weren’t really my dreams.
 They were my mother’s dreams.
 I was just sort of receiving them.

 Every time I lost consistently it’s because I didn’t want to win.
-Every time.
-In relationships, careers, art, spirituality, whatever.
-But I couldn’t admit that to myself.
-My ego wouldn’t allow it.
-So I blamed bad luck, other people, or I told myself I was taking responsibility by blaming my lack of ability.
+This was true in every aspect of life.
+But I often couldn’t admit that to myself.
+I blamed bad luck, other people, or told myself I just needed more time, skills or connections.